alhassane-lab/alhassane-lab/README.md

 -
 Hey there 👋

 I’m Alhassane, data scientist and creative problem solver.
-I I make it my mission to catalyze data and unveil their power to get insights.
+I make it my mission to catalyze data and unveil their power to get news insights.

 <br>